How it all came about …

-On that basis they had to learn to draw diagrams and invent charts and then maps.
+On that basis they had to learn to draw diagrams and invent charts and then maps to help conquer and rule faraway places.
 In fact those early maps were the reason the Romans built straight roads across the UK, because they only had rulers and didn’t have protractors and so couldnae draw round corners.

 For instance Christopher Columbus used the stars.
-A fat lot of good that did him, he sailed west looking for India and discovered Trumpland – and look how ell that has ended these days.
+A fat lot of good that did him, he sailed west looking for India and discovered America – and look how well that has ended, nowhere near his intended landing point.
 In fact, that same system is still used to this day – by Easyjet.
 So although maps proved easier to manage than the stars (they only come out at night), accuracy was still somewhat lacking.

-Similarly, the Vikings thought they were invading France on their first forays, but instead landed on unexpected different shores where the uncultured natives spoke a funny guttural language, the fashion conscious men-folk wore brightly coloured skirts and they carried cutlery down their socks.
+Similarly, the Vikings were fully intent on invading France on their first forays, but instead landed on unexpected different shores where the uncultured natives spoke a funny guttural language, the fashion conscious men-folk wore brightly coloured chequered skirts and they carried cutlery down their socks.
 As for the diet, instead of the anticipated delicacies such as snails and tasty frog legs on scorched bread they were offered soggy oats and sheep’s stomachs.
 Admittedly the ‘wine’ was rather more invigorating and fiery than they were expecting.

 By this time the rudiments of navigation had been established, which was handy if you were well into the business of fechtin’, arson and pillagin’ and wanted to know where the action was.
 Think about it, if you didn’t know where the opposition was you couldn’t engage in the manly pursuits of blood-letting, dismemberment, disbowelment and wholesale slaughter which were the principal pastimes in those days.
 Of course, this was long before they invented the manly art of hitting wee ba’s wi’ long sticks into holes in the ground.